erotic-ape-programmer/.github/profile/README.md

 ## Hi there 👋

-程式員 means Programmer while 情色猿 is erotic ape.
+程式員 means programmer while 情色猿 is erotic ape.
 In Cantonese, they pronunce exactly the same!
 Therefore, there is nothing erotic here...
 All are computer programming stuff.

 <!--